 3. Self-control issues

-The third reason for procrastinating comes down to self-control issues; specifically lack thereof.
+The third reason for procrastinating comes down to self-control issues, specifically a lack thereof.
 This refers to people who struggle to avoid doing whatever they want without being easily distracted by shiny objects (such as social media).

 4. Have a negative self-image